"An accomplished and passionate pianist in the most elusive tradition of

 When You Get There: Herbie Hancock and the Mwandishi Band" (University

-of Chicago Press, 2012) and "The Miles Davis 'Lost' Quintet and other Revolutionary Ensembles"
+of Chicago Press, 2012), "The Miles Davis 'Lost' Quintet and other Revolutionary Ensembles"

-(University of Chicago Press, 2016) which addresses the Miles band, Circle, and the Revolutionary Ensemble.
+(University of Chicago Press, 2016) which addresses the Miles band, Circle, and the Revolutionary Ensemble, and "The Musical World of Paul Winter" (Intelligent Arts ebook, 2019).
 His essays have

 been published in Leonardo Music Journal, Organized Sound, Journal